lmirza3/lmirza3/project5/README.txt

 ——————————————————————————————————————————————————————————————
 /*********************  RUNNING THE PROGRAM  ************/

-To run the program, run the file mainTetris.java
+To run the program, run the file Tetris.java

 If in terminal/command line:
 1) javac Tetris.java